marctorsoc/marctorsoc.github.io/_posts/2021-06-12-use-python-without-installing-on-windows.md

 ## Lighweighting the package

 <p style="text-align: justify;">
-The above is enough for a minimum PoC, but produces a **134 MB package**.
+The above is enough for a minimum PoC, but produces a <b>134 MB package</b>.
 How come?
 This is just a few lines of code!
-Well, the reason is we are using `pandas`, a Python library that can do **many** other things, but absolutely not required for this trivial task.
+Well, the reason is we are using `pandas`, a Python library that can do many other things, but absolutely not required for this trivial task.
 Let's do everything with standard library Python and remove the dependency:
 </p>